GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-bionemo/esm2/README.md

 In this step you will be fine-tuning and subsequently inferencing using the generated .pt file.

 12. Start the fine-tuning job.
 The results will be written to a .pt file.
-The location of the file will be displayed and it can be copied to the mounted filestore.
+The location of the file will be displayed and copied to the mounted filestore.

     ```bash